hnawaz007/datalake/ReadMe.md

 # Trino with Iceberg, Postgres, and MinIO

-This is an example using Trino with an Iceberg connector, a Postgres metastore, and MinIO for object storage.
+This is the datalake setup using Trino with an Iceberg connector, Postgres as metastore, and MinIO for object storage.

 Start everything up:
 ```shell